DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-rainbacani/README.md

 -Where: A → B  is the expression for "A only if B"
 -B → A is the expression for "A if B"

-#Week 4
+##Week 4
-##January 27, 2016
+- January 27, 2016
--We practiced proving a 7-sentence argument using rules of inference.
+- We practiced proving a 7-sentence argument using rules of inference.
--We let 's','c','w','t','h' to represent the propositions.
+- We let 's','c','w','t','h' to represent the propositions.
--being s = sunny
+- being s = sunny
--c = colder
+- c = colder
--w = swimming
+- w = swimming
--t = canoe trip
+- t = canoe trip
--h = home by sunset
+- h = home by sunset
--The premises stated were
+- The premises stated were
--1. ¬s ∧ c
+- 1. ¬s ∧ c
--2. ¬s → ¬w
+- 2. ¬s → ¬w
--3. ¬w → t
+- 3. ¬w → t
--4. t → h
+- 4. t → h
--∴ h
+- ∴ h
--Simplification of Premise 1
+- Simplification of Premise 1
--¬s
+- ¬s
--w → s
+- w → s
--∴ ¬w
+- ∴ ¬w
--¬w → t
+- ¬w → t
--∴ t
+- ∴ t
--t → h
+- t → h
--∴ h
+- ∴ h

 *GOD IS GOOD, ALL THE TIME.*